lennyleadership/zhichang/content/docs/01 Interview Experience/27 AB Precision Lab Scientist/03_Interview Preparation/01_tell_me_about_yourself.md

 Besides that, I also implemented R applications for quality control and troubleshooting purpose.

-After my time at LifeLabs, I kept learning the theory, applications, and troubleshooting about LC-MS/MS by attending webinars, reading articles on websites (such as MSACL (mass spectrometry and advanced in the clinical lab), LC|GC, chromatography vendors), watching YouTube videos, and preparing my blog.
+1) After my time at LifeLabs, I kept learning the theory, applications, and troubleshooting about LC-MS/MS by attending webinars, reading articles on websites (such as MSACL (mass spectrometry and advanced in the clinical lab), LC|GC, chromatography vendors), watching YouTube videos, and developing my blog.

-gain some knowledge of high-resolution LC-MS
+2) gain some knowledge of high-resolution LC-MS.

+3) read literature

+This is another chapter, The key words are LC-MS/MS, GC-MS/MS, design of experiments, and R.

 In summary, my strength is the mixed skills in quality, data processing, statistical analysis, and some experience in LC-MS/MS.